sayagodshala/auth-ui/README.md

 authUISettings.setDefaultView(AuthUIView.LOGIN);
 authUISettings.setMaterialTheme(MaterialTheme.CYAN);
 ```
-Next step is to load the `AuthUIFragment` in your Activity.
+Next step is to load the `AuthUIFragment` with settings in your Activity.

 ```java
 AuthUIFragment.loadFragment(this, AuthUIFragment.newInstance(authUISettings), R.id.frame);